gusye1234/nano-graphrag/readme.md

 ## TODO in Next Version

->  If the checkbox is filled meaning someone is on it
+>  If a checkbox is filled meaning someone is on it

 - [ ] `nano-graphrag`'s Data Source Id is local, meaning it always starts at 0 at any response and you have to remap it into the current session.
 So it's kinda useless right now.
 - [ ] `nano-graphrag` truncates the community's raw description if it exceed the maximun context size when generating community report, while GraphRAG uses a sub-communities iterative summary to include all.